 I passed by a few restaurants on my way to the Kamakura train station, but nothing stood out, and I wasn’t quite hungry yet.
 There was something specific I wanted, but hadn’t had yet in Japan.
 I would be patient & wait to get it back in Tokyo.

-I spent the evening hanging out in Roppongi, heading to a few craft beer bars that are clustered in the neighborhood.
+After finishing my Kamakura day trip, I spent the evening hanging out in Roppongi, heading to a few craft beer bars that are clustered in the neighborhood.
 In between, I finally had one of my favorite dishes, katsu curry, at a place called Gogo Curry.

 Katsu curry is a fried, breaded piece of flattened pork that is then covered in a curry gravy and served with rice.
 It’s as magnificent as it looks.
 In between beers on a cold Tokyo night, there’s no better meal.